 The three-prong system of governance was put into place as a form of “checks and balances” so one branch could not overcome another, primarily to ensure that a dictatorship or power-hungry branch could not take completely take over the American system.
 It entailed the legislative, executive, and judicial branch.

-But what the f*ck happened to the judicial branch?
+But what has happened to the judicial branch?

 Since when does the judicial branch have the authority to destroy executive powers that are granted by the constitution?